Luxury toilet Designs

 The wall hung toilet has created an inventive use of space, as well as making it easy to clean.

-I bet you are thinking how can I sit safely on a toilet that hangs of the wall, and what about the fitting?
+I bet you are thinking how can I sit safely on a toilet that hangs off the wall, and what about the fitting?
 A decent wall hung toilet should be able to withstand 200kg

 This design doesn’t have to cost you an arm or a leg depending on what brand and quality you select, and start from as little as £120.
 If you are looking for the ultimate in performance, Gebrit with their extensive range of quality cisterns will be able to meet any need, with unrivalled performance for years to come.

 A wall hung pan may cost a little extra to install but will be worth it in the end.
 Make sure you have a professional plumber to install your unit.
-The pipe work will be hidden but must be accessible.
+The pipework will be hidden but must be accessible.
 The last thing you want in your finished bathroom is a leak you can’t get to.
 Access plates will provide you with all the access you may ever need.
 Most good plumbers will have experience installing this type of toilet.
 Take a look at bathroom city wall hung toilets

-Traditional toilets have a periodic look that match the style you would associate with houses from the Victorian or Edwardian era.
+Traditional toilets have a periodic look that matches the style you would associate with houses from the Victorian or Edwardian era.
 More and more these days people are buying this type of lavatory to mix contemporary clean looks with traditional stylings

-You will have to purchase a flush kit to go with your toilet, of which there are an extensive variety.
+You will have to purchase a flush kit to go with your toilet, of which there is an extensive variety.
 You may also have a choice of ornate brackets to complete the look, which may cost extra.
 The cistern fittings inside the cistern are generally the same as any other cistern.
 We advise you to always check what is, and is not supplied, with your retailer.

 Comfort height toilet and short projection – For people with disabilities, restricted movement, or just those that prefer a more comfortable experience, a comfort height toilet may be appropriate.
 A conventional toilet stands 14 – 15 inches from the floor whilst a comfort height toilet will stand 17-19 inches.
 This makes the toilet easier to sit on and stand from.